hans-jorg/stm32f746g/22-ExternalRAM/README.md

 ### SDRAM

-The SDRAM device used is a MT48LC4M32B2B5-6A, manufactured by Micron.
+The SDRAM device used is a 16-MByte IS42S32400F, manufactured by ISSI.
+It has a 32 bit data bus, but only 16 pins are used.
+This reduces the usable capacity to 8 MBytes.

 Only 16 bits of data bus (DQ15..0) )are used.
 So it is then not neccessary to use full DQM.
 Only DQM0 and DQM1 need to be used.